Goldinteractive/Sackmesser/.deployment/README.md

 # Data Synchronization

-To synchronize data you can use `make pull-data-%` to get the data form the given environment or `make push-data-%` to push.
+To synchronize data you can use `make pull-data-%` to get the data from the given environment or `make push-data-%` to push.

-Warning: It will override the files and db.
-Use with caution.
+# Database Synchronization

+To synchronize the database you can use `make pull-data-db-%` to get the db from the given environment or `make push-data-db-%` to push.